© Eton Rowing Courses 2019 Terms & Conditions Eton College - Registered Charity Number 1139086

 To learn and improve technique, with excellent instruction, equipment and facilities: All participants receive instruction from qualified coaches and their assistants.
 2-3 outings take place each day, using quality equipment ranging from Eton Phoenix single sculls to racing eights.
 Eton’s excellent rowing facilities include the international standard 8-lane course at Dorney Lake, as well as 3 boathouses on the River Thames.
 Parents of all participants receive a report at the end of the Courses, completed by the coach who instructs them during the week and monitors their progress.
 Usually we are lucky to receive visits from recent World Championship and Olympic Medalists, and competitors.
 Most recently we have had Jack Beaumont, Sam Courty and Katie Greves.

 Eton College, arguably the most famous school in the world, was founded in 1440 by King Henry VI and celebrated its 550th anniversary in 1990.
 It has educated 20 Prime Ministers and countless eminent men in all walks of life.
 There are currently 1319 boys at the School accommodated in 25 boarding houses and taught by over 140 masters.
 Eton is undoubtedly one of the best-equipped schools in the world, and like so many others, is keen to make its facilities and expertise available to visiting students during the summer holidays, including, of course, those taking part on the Eton Rowing Courses.

 Eton College Boat Club

-As part of its long-term commitment to rowing, Eton has invested heavily in financing and building an 8-lane international standard rowing course nearby at Dorney Lake and this now features heavily in our Rowing Course activities.
+As part of its long-term commitment to rowing, Eton invested heavily in financing and building the 8-lane international standard rowing course nearby at Dorney Lake which features heavily in our Rowing Course activities.
 In terms of rowing facilities this Lake is second to none, having successfully hosted the World Rowing Championships in 2006, and the 2012 Olympics.